 There are also several shortcuts that allow the owner of a document to have anyone who clicks on the link to either make a copy, display as a template, or preview the document.

-Click on each of the links above to see the different options.
+Click on each of the links below to see the different options.

 Here's how you can force a copy or preview of a Google Document.